 The French make some of the world's finest, coveted beauty products and there is no shortage of supply here – just search for your favored lotions and potions.
 You have to do your homework before visiting, so come armed with an extensive list.

-You’ll find dozens of people bagging their much-loved beauty brands.
-It can be a little overwhelming but with the product name (and an image of the French packaging) you can snag some bargains.
+You'll find dozens of people bagging their much-loved beauty brands in their reusable folding shopping bags.
+Be sure to always have one stashed away in your purse, which comes in handy for purchases no matter if it's at City Pharma or the boulangerie!
+It can feel a little overwhelming, but with the product name (and an image of the French packaging) you can snag some bargains.
 Shop assistants can be a little sparse but if you need help finding a brand they can help.

 Our favorite products

 If you need a few recommendations for what beauty products to buy at City Pharma, we've rounded up some of our favorites.
 And if you just can't make it to Paris to buy them at City Pharma, we've linked to the products you can get online so you can have a little French beauty pampering anytime.

 A beauty industry favorite – Bioderma Créaline H2O – is a multi-use cleanser and make up remover that is alcohol and paraben-free.
 Pick up a pack of two 500ml bottles for €15.49: you pretty much get the second bottle for free, compared with US prices.
 It's such a bargain!

 Avène is a French brand specializing in gentle, skin-friendly cleansing and hydrating products.
 The signature light lotions with SPF 20, perfume-free cleansers and thermal sprays are best sellers.
 I have yet to find one of their products I didn't instantly love.
 Keep an eye out for the yellow promotion signs as they indicate more savings for specific items like the Avène Gamme Hydrance Lotion.